-The rationale behind a meta-analysis is to go beyond specific studies and their idiosyncrasies by pooling their results to generate an overall meta estimate summarizing the effect of a given intervention on a given outcome.
-In our case, where we are generally working with non-experimental data, the ambition is, more modestly, to provide a meta estimate of the relationship between ethnic diversity and social trust.
-In contrast to two previous related quantitative reviews (Schaeffer 2014; van der Meer & Tolsma 2014), we go beyond simply counting significant relationships.
-The meta-analysis produces an overall meta estimate based on the individual studies and weights the included estimates by their uncertainty, thereby giving importance to more precise results.
+The rationale behind a meta-analysis is to go beyond specific studies and their idiosyncrasies by pooling their results to generate an overall meta-estimate summarizing the effect of a given intervention on a given outcome.
+In our case, where we are generally working with non-experimental data, the ambition is, more modestly, to provide a meta-estimate of the relationship between ethnic diversity and social trust.
+In contrast to two previous related quantitative reviews (Schaeffer 2014, van der Meer & Tolsma 2014), we go beyond simply counting significant relationships.
+The meta-analysis produces an overall meta-estimate based on the individual studies and weights the included estimates by their uncertainty, thereby giving priority to more precise results.

-Because studies report different types of effect estimates (e.g., linear or logit coefficients) and uncertainty estimates, we transform them to partial correlations and associated standard errors to establish a common metric (see Online Supplement C for details).
+Because studies report different types of effect estimates (e.g., linear or logit coefficients) and uncertainty estimates, we transform them to partial correlations and associated standard errors to establish a common metric (see Supplemental Material, Section C, for details).
 A partial correlation is the correlation between ethnic diversity and social trust that is statistically adjusted for all other variables contained in the respective regression model.
 The partial correlation is bounded between -1 and 1 (perfect negative and positive association, respectively).
-Yet, in our application it is likely to be much smaller given that we are examining between-context variation in trust (potentially stemming from contextual ethnic diversity), which typically only constitutes around 5 to 10% of the variation in trust.
-This restricts the potential range of the partial correlation (see Online Supplement C for further elaboration).
-To illustrate, in the highly unlikely event where the entire 10% contextual variation in trust can be attributed to ethnic diversity alone, the partial correlation coefficient would be $\rho{xy\cdot z} = \sqrt{0.1} \approx 0.32$ and $R^2 = 0.1$, despite the fact that the association would be perfect.
+Yet, in our application it is likely to be much smaller, given that we are examining between-context variation in trust (potentially stemming from contextual ethnic diversity), which typically only constitutes approximately 5-10% of the variation in trust.
+This restricts the potential range of the partial correlation (see Supplemental Material, Section C, for further elaboration).
+To illustrate, in the highly unlikely event where the entire 10% contextual variation in trust can be attributed to ethnic diversity alone, the partial correlation coefficient would be $\rho{xy\cdot z} = \sqrt{0.1} \approx 0.32$ with $R^2 = 0.1$, despite the fact that the contextual-level association would be perfect.

-To analyze the meta data, we use meta-analytical multilevel random effects models as implemented in the R metafor package version 2.1-0 (Viechtbauer 2010).
-The random effects meta-analysis is especially advantageous for our purposes of examining the systematic variation in the partial correlation across studies to gauge how features of study design (outcome, context size, specification etc.) influence the overall meta estimate.
+To analyze the meta-data, we use meta-analytical multilevel random effects models as implemented in the R metafor package version 2.1-0 (Viechtbauer 2010).
+The random effects meta-analysis is especially advantageous for our purposes of examining the systematic variation in the partial correlation across studies to gauge how various study characteristics (outcome, context size, specification, etc.) influence the overall meta-estimate.

 A cardinal assumption of conventional meta-analyses is that each included estimate (partial correlation) derives from an independent sample.
 In our case, many estimates come from the same or partly overlapping samples, thereby leading to dependencies between them.
-We can partly address this by including random effects for the data set used (e.g. the European Social Survey) (Konstantopoulos 2011).
-Moreover, we follow Card (2015), and apply a two-step procedure.
-First, we meta-analyze the coefficients of each study, thereby obtaining an overall meta-estimate per study that we call the study-pooled estimate (reported in Figure 1 below).
-Second, we then meta-analyze the study-pooled estimates to get the overall meta estimate of the relationship between ethnic diversity and social trust.
-For further details on the meta-analytical procedure applied, how it allows us to investigate the importance of moderating study characteristics (e.g., type of trust or context size), and how it compares to alternative meta-analytical procedures, see Online Supplements C, E, F and G.
+We partly address this by including random effects for the data set used (e.g., the European Social Survey) (Konstantopoulos 2011).
+Moreover, we follow Card (2015) by applying a two-step procedure.
+First, we meta-analyze the coefficients of each study, thereby obtaining an overall meta-estimate per study that we call the "study-pooled estimate" (reported in Figure 1).
+Second, we then meta-analyze the study-pooled estimates to get the overall "meta-estimate" of the relationship between ethnic diversity and social trust.
+For further details on the meta-analytical procedure applied, how it allows us to investigate the importance of moderating study characteristics (e.g., type of trust or context size), and how it compares to alternative meta-analytical procedures, see Sections C, E, F, and G of the Supplemental Material.